 These gooey Homemade Brownies are better than any boxed brownies you’ll ever make.
 The middle is dense, rich and fudgy with a flakey layer on top.
-If you’ve never made brownies from scratch, you’re sure to love this easy recipe.

 - 4 ounces dark chocolate, melted (see notes)